su77ungr/sero/README.md

 <h1> Reach out to me </h1>
 <br>
-For anyone interested in the project hit me up at mailto:bricksofchia@gmail.com
+For anyone interested in the project hit me up at
   <a href="mailto:bricksofchia@gmail.com">
-For anyone interested in the project hit me up at mailto:bricksofchia@gmail.com
+bricksofchia@gmail.com
   </a>
 <br><br>
 <!---